-The ways to encourage creative thinking, inspiring greater creativity in your business can help spur innovation.
+The ways to encourage creative ideas, inspiring greater creativity in your business can help spur innovation.
 Getting your staff to think creatively isn’t always easy, though.
 You need to create a culture in which all employees are actively encouraged to put ideas forward.
 But how do you get the best from people and help them to be creative?

 Team innovation is the backbone of every successful company.
 It’s what sets a business apart from the competition and helps it grow and prosper.
-Today, innovation is all around us.
-From exciting new technologies to new startup business models, the very idea of innovation is taking off just as fast as the businesses that embrace it.
+Today, innovation is all around us, From exciting new technologies to new startup business models.
+The very idea of innovation is taking off just as fast as the businesses that embrace it.

 But not all companies are prepared to push innovation within their organizations.
 Changing workplace systems and procedures requires resilience and flexibility, and it’s an unfortunate reality that many people are afraid of or continue to resist change.
 So how can you turn the tide and embrace innovation at your company?